 *Both the application fee and the proof of residency will be submitted at the same time as the physician’s recommendation form.

 Once the physician recommendation form, the application fee(s), and the proof of residency have been submitted to the Board of Pharmacy, the application will be reviewed.
-If approved, you will be added to the Ohio MMCP Registry, and should receive your MMJ card no later than September 2018.
+If approved, you will be added to the Ohio MMCP Registry (not yet open as of July 2018), and should receive your MMJ card no later than September 2018 (*see update above – program has been delayed as of July 2018).

-If you have any further questions, you can contact the MMCP program directly at:
+If you have any further questions, we recommend contacting the MMCP program directly at:

 Ohio Medical Marijuana Control Program